-- Recommend QMS update select measures and/or develop new outcomes measures. - Partial update may occur if the existing measures remain relevant and supported by literature BUT there is new literature that indicates the potential to develop one or two new outcome measures to supplement the existing measurement set. - Full update may occur if there are reliability, validity, feasibility, and/or evidence concerns.
-The majority of measures warrant attention and review. - Measure concepts are developed using process outlined above. - Draft measures undergo public comment review and measures are vetted by AANI governance.
+- Recommend QMS update select measures and/or develop new outcome measures. - Partial Update may occur if the existing measures remain relevant and supported by literature BUT there is new literature that indicates the potential to develop one or two new outcome measures to supplement the existing measurement set. - Full Update may occur if there are reliability, validity, feasibility, and/or evidence concerns.
+The majority of measures warrant attention and review. - Measure concepts are developed using the process outlined in this manual. - Draft measures undergo public comment review and measures are vetted by AANI governance.